DSHydro/SnowML/docs/Ex2_VariationByHuc.md

-# Expirement 2: Investigate Model Performance Accross Hucs
+# Expirement 2: Investigate Model Performance Accross Huc12 Sub-Watersheds

-In the second expirement, we examined how the simple, local training LSTM model performed accross a variety of Hus12(sub-watershed) units.
+In the second expirement, we examined how the simple, local training LSTM model performed accross a variety of Huc12(sub-watershed) units.
 We examined **insert number** watersheds with a variety of predominant snow types - Ephemeral, Maritime, and Montane Forest.
 Each individual Huc12 unit was trained using data only fromthat same Huc12 unit, and tested on later years of data using a train/test split of .67.

 # Observations and Results

 Several interesting observations result from this expirement:

+**Variation in Model Effectiveness by Snow Type and Model Elevation** <br>

+**Divergence in Goodness of Fit Measures** <br>
+Figures **X** and **X** plot Test KGE values against Test MSE values accross Huc12 sub-watershed units.
+The two goodness of fit measures diverge significantly for many of the Huc12 units, especially for regions dominated by ephemeral snow.
+In hydrology, KGE is typically considered the more relevant goodness of fit meausure, however, it is difficult to use directly as a loss function because it is not easily differentiable.
+Nonetheless, figures **X** and *XX** highlight the imprecision introduced by using MSE as a loss function if the ultimate goal is to produce high values of KGE.
+We briefly expiremented with using KGE, or a hybring KGE+MSE loss function during training but observed impractical training times and chaotic results, so did not further pursue this avenue at this time.
+Nontheless, investigation into the best loss function strategy is a ripe area for future research.

 [** TO BE INSERTED **]